The Awkward Truth

 It is not about lacking the "will to live" or psychological resilience.
 You can’t find mental strength in tree bark or the contents of your survival tin.
 What you can do is focus on maintaining your brain's physical needs—because that’s the foundation for rational decision-making and survival.

-The Brain: An Energy-Hungry Organ
+The Brain: A Sensitive Organ

 The brain makes up only 2% of your body weight, but it consumes a staggering 20% of your body’s energy.
 Its primary fuel source is glucose, though it can switch to ketones (derived from fat) in emergencies like fasting.